These steps are for both domestic and international students self-enrolling in undergraduate or postgraduate course units.

 - If a unit is showing as ‘invalid’, roll over the red text to find out why.

 - To remove a unit, simply check the ‘delete’ box and save changes.
-Once semester begins, this will change to say ‘discontinue’.
+The status of your unit should change from enrolled to ‘discontinued’ automatically if you have saved your changes.

 You have now completed your Self Enrolment Steps.
 Your course status will initially appear as ‘inactive’.
 Don’t worry, this is correct!
 It will automatically switch to ‘enrolled’ in your first week of study.